10 popular customer service phrases and how to use them

 Apologizing to the customer

-Apologize when it is called for and use the best words for them.
-There is nothing as powerful or straightforward as these two simple words when expressing regret.
+There is nothing as powerful or straightforward as 'I'm sorry' when expressing regret.
 You can expound by saying what you’re apologizing for, such as “I’m sorry about the delay in the delivery of your package,” or “I’m sorry for mixing up your order.”
 Acknowledge the shortcoming on your part and follow this up with a solution, for instance: “Let me send you a replacement.”

 A word of caution, though: Be judicious and try to use these words in a balanced manner.
 On one hand, some companies avoid apologizing altogether because it seems weak or sounds like an admission of guilt.
-There is nothing wrong with saying sorry.
-On the contrary, research shows that customers appreciate an apology more than financial compensation.
-On the other hand, saying “I’m sorry” too often or saying it for frivolous matters makes it sound cheap and insincere.
+On the contrary, research from the University of Nottingham shows that customers appreciate an apology more than financial compensation.
+On the other hand, saying “I’m sorry” too often or saying it for frivolous matters makes the sentiment feel cheap and insincere.
 Don’t overdo it.
-It can also sound patronizing to apologize for instances when it is the customer who made a mistake: “I’m sorry you didn’t understand the instructions.”
+It can also sound patronizing to apologize for instances the customer made a mistake: “I’m sorry you didn’t understand the instructions.”
 Say these words when they are appropriate and mean them.

 These phrases are also useful when expressing regret: